Arizona DBE Program

 The program summary on this page was last updated on 04/06/2022.
 If any of the information or links are out-of-date, please contact us.

 The Disadvantaged Business Enterprise (DBE) program in Arizona is implemented by the Business Engagement and Compliance Office.
-The Arizona Department of Transportation conducts a Disparity Study every five years to determine the DBE participation goals that are applicable to various projects with federal funding sources.
+The Arizona Department of Transportation conducts a Disparity Study every three years to determine the DBE participation goals that are applicable to various projects with federal funding sources.
 Contract Award and DBE Commitment Reports are also available on the Arizona Department of Transportation website that provide insight into DBE participation within the state.

 Does this local/state program offer reciprocal certifications with other local/state programs?
 As a result of federal rulemaking effective February 28, 2011, all states are required to accept DBE certification obtained in other states, unless the state finds good cause not to accept it.